carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                 See
                                                 :ref:`amdgpu-amdhsa-code-object-kernel-attribute-metadata-mapping-table`
                                                 for the mapping definition.
-     "Arguments"       sequence of              Sequence of mappings of the mapping                  kernel arguments.
+     "Args"            sequence of              Sequence of mappings of the mapping                  kernel arguments.
 See
                                                 :ref:`amdgpu-amdhsa-code-object-kernel-argument-metadata-mapping-table`
                                                 for the definition of the mapping.